-Nama yatsuhashi or “raw” yatsuhashi, is a newer version; a flat, rectangular piece of steamed mochi, which comes in flavors like cinnamon, chocolate, and matcha.
+Nama yatsuhashi, or “raw” yatsuhashi, is a newer version: a flat, rectangular piece of steamed mochi, which comes in flavors like cinnamon, chocolate, and matcha.

 The last type is the anko-filled nama yatsuhashi, a neat little triangular packet of mochi containing sweet red bean paste.
 Before leaving Kyoto, be sure to pick up some yatsuhashi, the classic Kyoto omiyage!

-From sake made with pure Kyoto water to saba-zushi (the traditional Kyoto sushi) to matcha soba and desserts, Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
-Now, with the knowledge about what to eat in Kyoto and tidbits of info about the local food culture, you can fully savor your journey to this striking city of shrines.
+From Japanese sake made with pure Kyoto water to saba-zushi (the traditional Kyoto sushi) to matcha soba and desserts, Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
+Now, with the knowledge about what to eat in Kyoto and tidbits of info about the local food culture, you can fully savor your journey to this stunning city of shrines.